 Catechists & Assistants

 All atrium catechists are required to attend 100 hours of formation in each level before leading an atrium.
 The 100 hours provide the foundation for their continuing study of Scripture and the liturgy, learning how to observe the child, and personal prayer.

 In addition to the catechist, each atrium also has one or more assistants, who play an invaluable role in enabling the atrium to function smoothly and in assuring that each child flourishes.
 No special training is required to become an atrium assistant; each catechist provides brief training to his or her assistant(s).
-Any parent, grandparent, high school student, or other parishioner who is interested in assisting in an atrium is invited to contact Allyson Long at email@example.com.
+Any parent, grandparent, high school student, or other parishioner who is interested in assisting in an atrium is invited to please find the contact information at the top of the page.

 For more information about the Catechesis of the Good Shepherd program, including books that can be excellent resources for anyone whose child is enrolled in an atrium, as well as listings of formation classes for those interested in becoming catechists, visit the national Catechesis of the Good Shepherd web site.